 - A: You can search for commercial IRBs that review research on the Web.
 While NIJ does not endorse or recommend the use of any particular commercial IRBs, NIJ does accept the findings of commercial IRBs that review studies for compliance with the DOJ human subjects protection and confidentiality regulations.

 - Q: Should I inform my IRB of the DOJ regulations on human subjects protection and privacy?

 - A: Yes.
 It is suggested that NIJ-funded researchers provide links to the DOJ regulations in their IRB applications.
 These regulations can be found on NIJ.gov at http://www.nij.gov//funding/humansubjects/welcome.htm.
 Awardees should be aware that the DOJ regulations for human subjects protection at 28 CFR Part 46 are different from the Revised Common Rule, that went into effect 1/21/19.
 NIJ can only accept IRB determinations based on 28 CFR Part 46.

 - Q: How do I claim an exemption from the human subjects protection requirements?

-described in 28 CFR 46.101(b) (1-6) and if your institution has a current FWA, you must apply to your own institution's IRB or a commercial IRB for an exemption.
+- A: If you believe your project is exempt from the human subjects protection requirements as described in 28 CFR 46.101(b) (1-4) and if your institution has a current FWA, you must apply to your own institution's IRB or a commercial IRB for an exemption.